-It’s steeped in history, with the county town of Bedford tracing its routes back to Saxon times.
-Located on the banks of the beautiful river Great Ouse, Bedford is a perfect day out with parks, riverside walks, sports and leisure activities and a huge range of places to eat and drink.
+Bedford itself is steeped in history and, traces its roots back to Saxon times.
+Located on the banks of the beautiful River Great Ouse, Bedford is a perfect day out with parks, riverside walks, sports and leisure activities.
 Find out more about Bedford here.

 In the neighbouring county of Buckinghamshire and just a few miles away is Milton Keynes, Britain’s ‘city in the country’.
 MK combines 4,500 acres of parkland, lakes, rivers and woodland with a unique design and layout of tree-lined boulevards, creating all the benefits of a modern city, without the congestion.

-MK has everything from extreme sports and wide open spaces to top shopping and fine dining and if you’re feeling energetic, you can ski and snowboard on real snow in the heart of the city at the Xscape centre.
-To find out more information about Milton Keynes to go to their tourism website.
+MK has everything from extreme sports and wide open spaces to top shopping and fine dining.
+If you’re feeling energetic, you can ski and snowboard on real snow in the heart of the city at the Xscape centre.
+To find out more information about Milton Keynes to go to the city's tourism website.

-Shrivenham is in Oxfordshire, home to beautiful gardens, stately homes, the rolling hills and picture-book villages including the Cotswolds, Bronze-age art and the stunning architecture and history of Oxford itself.
+Shrivenham is in Oxfordshire, home to beautiful gardens, stately homes, rolling hills and picture-book villages, including the Cotswolds, Bronze-age art and the stunning architecture and history of Oxford itself.

 There’s Blenheim Palace, a World Heritage Site and birthplace of Sir Winston Churchill; the Bodleian Library, one of the finest in the world; Didcot Railway Centre with its unique collection of steam engines; and the Ashmolean Museum of Art and Archaeology.

-Closer to Shrivenham, just over the county border into Wiltshire is Swindon, providing a combination of charming courtyards and alleyways from its time as a market town, with the modern vibrant Swindon of today, with its mix of contemporary shopping, cafes and bars.
+Closer to Shrivenham, just over the county border into Wiltshire, is Swindon, providing a combination of charming courtyards and alleyways from its time as a market town, with the modern vibrant Swindon of today, and its mix of contemporary shopping, cafes and bars.